dantenetwork/Pitch-Deck/Road Map.md

 * SC SDK(support Avalanche, Polkadot, Near, Flow, and some other EVM chains) helps developers build Omnichain-contracts more conveniently.
 Contracts built with the SDK can communicate and cooperate with contracts deployed on several different chains.

 ## 2022.Q4
+### Core Target
+* Focus on ensuring the security of the product, gradually expanding the scale of business cooperation, supporting the deployment and use of more applications, and building a differentiated experience at the application level.
 ### Technology
 #### Hold some technical activities on the Testnet:
 * Developing multi-chain DApps on testnet;